Want to see the iBanFirst platform in action? Try the interactive demo

 1. Payment speed

-We might be living in the era of instant messaging and instant coffee, but still... not-so-instant cross-border payments.
-Depending on the chosen method, payees might have to wait for 5-10 days before their funds decide to show up, potentially jeopardizing supplier relationships and complicating the reconciliation process.
+We might be living in the era of instant messaging and instant coffee, but it's not-so-instant cross-border payments.
+Depending on the chosen method, payees might have to wait for 2-10 days before their funds arrive, potentially jeopardising operational efficiency or supplier relationships and complicating the reconciliation process.

 1. Exchange rate risk